enderpirate98/Minimal-OpenSUSE-TW-Install/README.md

 - Vlc (plus dependencies)

 It is recommended to use YaST for this step since dependencies might not show themselves in terminal

+What about the remaining packages in the start menu?

+The remaining bloat cannot be removed without the underlying system also being removed so we will have to do a different method...

+#### Debloating 2 electric boogaloo!

+Right click on the start menu button and hit ``Edit Applications...``

+We can then use the menu editor to remove the shortcuts by hitting ``Delete``&``Save`` (we can pretend the bloat is gone!)